holly-cummins/catastrophe-users/README.md

 ### Deploying to a single board computer

+Copy `usr/servers/catastrophe-users/local-config/jpa.xml` to `usr/servers/catastrophe-users/`.
+This sets up configuration for an in-memory Derby datasource, which isn't required in Bluemix.

 To create a zip with the application and all dependencies (including the server), run

     gradle packageServer

 ### Deploying to Bluemix

+If you used the deploy to Bluemix button, a pipeline will have been set up which automatically deploys to Bluemix.

 To create a war, run `gradle` from the catastrophe-scoring folder.